-- This course requires the final exam to be proctored.
-This means that you must schedule your proctored exam during the dates provided for this exam by the instructor (see course calendar). - For this class, you will use the "Proctoring" button in your course to make your proctored appointment.
+- This class requires the final exam to be proctored.
+This means that you must schedule your proctored exam during the dates provided for the exam by the instructor (see course calendar). - For this class, you will use the "Proctoring" button in your course to make your proctored appointment.
 Proctor sites fill quickly and it is recommended that students schedule these exams at the beginning of the semester.
 It is the responsibility of the student to schedule proctored exams.
 You should make your appointment at least 48 hours prior to the exam window.
-If you cannot visit a PRCC proctoring location, you may use the virtual Proctor option for a fee.
+Students who do not wish to go to a proctor site in person may use HonorLock to take the proctored test virtually.